adreena/MPC-Project/README.md

 The goals / steps of this project are the following:

 * Step 1: converting the map's coordinate system to the car's coordinate system for easier CTE and Epsi calculation
-* Step 2: fitting a 3rd degree polynomial to the converted points
+* Step 2: fitting a 3rd order polynomial to the converted x and y coordinates
 * Step 3: using coefficients to predict car's state (px,py,psi, v) at t+dt (considering latency)
 * Step 4: feeding states to the model to solve and optimize the costs and thereby calculate the state and actuator values at t+1
 * Step 5: adjusting throttle & steering values based on predictions